*Warning: This article contains Forever season 1 spoilers. *

 • E’myri Crutchfield as Tammy

-What could happen in a potential Forever season 2?
+What could happen in Forever season 2?
+Plot speculation

 At the end of season 1, Keisha and Justin are on very different paths.
 She's heading off to Howard University, while he's taking a year out from North Weston to work on his music.

-But nobody on God's green Earth wants that – and it will undoubtedly be a huge hit for Netflix, which means showrunner Mara Brock Akil is likely to pen more episodes that bring them back together once more.
+But season 2 is unlikely to leave them both living separate lives, which means showrunner Mara Brock Akil is likely to pen more episodes that bring them back together once more.

 But how their relationship will develop remains to be seen.